Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: BCS Theory with correlated wave functions

 which is almost identical to Eq.
 (16.91) in Ref. \onlinecite{PethickSmith}.
 In particular, the second term has the only function to regularize the integral for large $k'$.
 We can, therefore, immediately conclude that the zero temperature gap is, in this approximation, given by

 with

 The low-density limit is then obtained by identifying $a$ with the vacuum scattering length $\a0$:

 Of course, our equations (\ref{5.7.14}), (\ref{eq:gap}) are much more general: At low densities, the subtraction term -- {\em i.e.\/} the second term in the square bracket of Eqs. (\ref{eq:Pdef}) and (\ref{eq:gaplowdens}) is important to regularize the integral for large momentum transfers.
-At higher densities, where the finite range of the interaction provides that momentum cutoff, the same term is negligible since the energy numerator term $(|e_k- \mu | + |e_{k'}- \mu |)$ is zero at the Fermi momentum.
+At higher densities, the finite range of the interaction provides that momentum cutoff and the subtraction term becomes negligible since the energy numerator term $(|e_k- \mu | + |e_{k'}- \mu |)$ is zero at the Fermi momentum.

 By comparison with the low-density limit and Eq. (\ref{eq:afull}) we interpret the constant

 as an ``in-medium'' scattering length.
 Hence, at finite densities, one expects two types of corrections: \begin{enumerate} \item[(i)] Medium corrections: The effective pairing interaction $\tilde {\cal W}(k)$ is related to $\tilde v_{\rm CW}(k)$ through Eqs. (\ref{eq:FermiRPA0})- (\ref{eq:GFHNC}) which leads to